dhlab-basel/Sipi/manual/overview.rst

 either by reducing image dimensions or by adding watermarks.
 It can easily be integrated with Knora_.

+In addition, a simple webserver is integrated.
+The server is able to serve .html_, .pdf_, .jpg_,

 Sipi is `free software`_, released under the `GNU Affero General Public License`_.
 It is written in C++ and runs on Linux (including Debian_, Ubuntu_, and CentOS_) and Mac OS X.